LUUTHIENXUAN/Udacity-CarND-Self-Driving-Car/Write_up.md

  3. Normalize the Data Set `def normaize(data)`
   I normalized the image data so that the data has mean zero and equal variance

-Data size before and after argument:
+Data size before and after argument: <br>
 |  Training Set | Training Set after Argument |
 |:-------------:|:---------------------------:|
 | 34799 samples |               51690 samples |